apache/echarts-doc/en/option/partial/zr-graphic.md

 ###${prefix} image(string)

-Specify contant of the image, can be a URL, or [dataURI](https://tools.ietf.org/html/rfc2397).
+Specify content of the image, can be a URL, or [dataURI](https://tools.ietf.org/html/rfc2397).

 {{ use: partial-graphic-cpt-sub-prop-xy(
     prefix = ${prefix},